 - U.S. District Court, Southern and Eastern Districts of New York

 - New York

-MEMBERSHIPS: The Association of the Bar of the City of New York (Member, 2019 Associate Leadership Institute; Member, Committee on Retention and Recruitment of Lawyers, 2016-present; Member, Professional Discipline Committee, 2017-present); Association of Black Women Attorneys (“ABWA”) (Co-Chair, Judicial and Legislative Committee, 2016-2017, Member 2014-present); National Bar Association (Member, 2012-present); Practicing Attorneys for Law Students (“PALS”) (Member, Young Leadership Board, 2016-present)
+MEMBERSHIPS: The Association of the Bar of the City of New York (Member, 2019 Associate Leadership Institute; Member, Committee on Retention and Recruitment of Lawyers, 2016-present; Member, Professional Discipline Committee, 2017-present); Association of Black Women Attorneys (“ABWA”) (Co-Chair, Judicial and Legislative Committee, 2016-2017, Member 2014-present); National Bar Association (Member, 2012-present); Practicing Attorneys for Law Students (“PALS”) (Member, 2016-present); Advancement Initiative (Leadership Board, 2018-present)

 SPEAKING ENGAGEMENTS: Presenter, “The Vaccine Project,” Patterson Belknap Webb & Tyler LLP (October 2016); Panelist, “PALS Roundtable Discussion: Navigating Bias Encounters in the Workplace,” Sidley Austin LLP (July 2016); Panelist, PALS Retreat for New Attorneys of Color, Akin Gump Strauss Hauer & Feld LLP (March 2017); Presenter, Rules of the Commercial Division CLE, Patterson Belknap Webb & Tyler LLP (October 2014)

 HONORS: National Bar Association, 40 Under 40 Nation’s Best Advocates Award (2019); New York City Bar Association, Associate Leadership Institute (2019); Association of Black Women Attorneys, Ruth Whitehead Whaley Recipient (2013); Patterson Belknap Diversity Fellowship (2012); New York City Bar Diversity Fellowship (2011)